noguides/noguides/README.md

-- 👋 Hi, I’m @noguides
+- Hi, I’m @noguides
+- I'm a Highschooler in my 10th year
-- 👀 I’m interested in Computer Science
+- I’m interested in Computer Science and Game Design
-- 🌱 I’m currently learning C# and a part of game design towards the end in a highschool class
+- I’m currently learning C# and Unity
-- 💞️ I’m looking to collaborate on any beginner projects to help me improve my skills
+- I’m looking to collaborate on any beginner projects to help me improve my skills
-- 📫 How to reach me emil.husidic27@gmail.com
+- How to reach me emil.husidic27@gmail.com

 <!---
 noguides/noguides is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.